The Impact of Intellectual Property Rights on Commercialization of University Research

-Using the full set of US public firms who patent and conduct R&D over the period 1976 to 1997, we found no evidence university research protected by IP rights (patents) had higher commercialization relative to university research in the public domain (publications).
+One of the foundational assumptions of patent law is that imbuing inventions with intellectual property rights (IPR) is necessary to bring forth innovation.
+We test this foundational assumption by examining the impact of IPR on commercialization of university research.
+Using the full set of US public firms who patented and conducted research over the period 1976 to 2007, we find little evidence that university research protected by IPR had higher commercialization relative to university research in the public domain.
 Indeed, if anything, university research in the public domain appears to have slightly greater commercialization.

-Keywords: R&D, patents, publications, university research, Bayh-Dole Act, commercialization, innovation
+Keywords: R&D, patents, publications, university research, Bayh-Dole Act, commercialization, innovation, intellectual property rights

 Suggested Citation: Suggested Citation